 The following set of photos was captured at Sparks Lake while I was being swarmed by flesh ripping mosquitoes.
 If you go to Sparks Lake or any of the Cascade Lakes, bring some heavy duty mosquito repellent as they are horrendous this year.
 The following image of Broken Top Mountain has a foreground of Jeffrey’s shooting stars in the foreground.
 I’m fond of their vibrant colors and distinctive shapes.

 Part of the beauty of exploring Sparks Lake is that one can make a new discovery with every new visit.
 I had intended to shoot from the Ray Atkeson memorial trail on this particular evening but it was somewhat windy, eliminating any chance of a reflection in Sparks Lake, and there were no clouds around South Sister to lend interest to the scene.
 Extensive exploring and wading through very cold waters eventually led me to this scene, one I wasn’t expecting but that I enjoyed very much, despite the ongoing mosquito assault on my DEET covered skin.
 Wading through some of these streams did take some commitment.
 As any man can attest, wading in cold water beyond a certain depth can become acutely uncomfortable.
 Well I exceeded that depth!
 In other words, I earned these shots with some level of physical suffering.
 The following shot of Mt.
 Bachelor was captured from the same general area of Sparks Lake.
+To view a gorgeous sunrise shot that I captured from the shores of Sparks Lake, visit my personal website, Bend Oregon Photographer.

 If you have any interest in licensing these or any of our many other images from the Cascade Lakes Highway area, please visit our primary stock photography website at Pacific Crest Stock .